-Our SENCO is currently completing the National Award in Special Educational Needs Co-ordination which is a requirement within the new code of practice.
-This is due for completion in December 2021.
+Our SENCO has completed the National Award in Special Educational Needs Coordination which is a requirement within the new code of practice.

 Our teaching assistants receive regular training on specialist areas based on the additional needs of the children they work with, for example running interventions such as Precision Teaching, Jump Ahead, Sensory Circuits or Language Link or supporting children with a specific need such as ASD.
-Our teaching assistants have a range of experience and expertise and include TAs with core subject specialisms (English, Maths, Science) as well as speech and language needs, wellbeing and behaviour.
+Our teaching assistants have a range of experience and expertise and include TAs with core subject specialisms (Phonics, English, Maths and Science) as well as speech and language needs, wellbeing and behaviour.